containers/podman-desktop/website/docs/installing-podman/index.md

 keywords: [podman desktop, containers, podman, installing, installation, windows, macos, linux]
 ---

-Podman Desktop let you choose your container engine, and doesn't install Podman automatically.
+Podman Desktop lets you choose your container engine, and doesn't install Podman automatically.

 Consider installing Podman if you are not required to use another container engine.